-Revelations in impeachment inquiry rattle State Department
+State Department rattled by impeachment inquiry revelations

 “We have come into a situation where not only unpredictability is the hallmark of the United States, but unreliability as well,” Pickering said.
 “The wisdom and judgment that the United States was known for has been diminished.”

-Lee reported from Ohrid and Athens.
+Lee reported from Ohrid, North Macedonia, and Athens, Greece.